Ic-ks/readme-svg-test/README.md

 <img src="https://rawgit.com/Ic-ks/readme-svg-test/master/ws2812b-bit-pattern.svg" width="100%" height="200">

 The deviation from the specified pulse duration is -16 or rather +17 nanoseconds which is within the allowed range of +/-150ns.
 You could create also a more accurate bit patterns which consists of more than 3 bits.
 But the more bits you use to express one WS2812b bit, the less is the number of controllable LEDs.
-Because the SPI is using a fixed sized byte buffer to sent the data.
+Because the SPI is using a fixed sized byte buffer to send the data.